-Many teachers have had success requesting grants that have allowed them to purchase Rubik’s® Cube education kits for their classrooms or after school programs.
+Many teachers have had success requesting grants that have allowed them to purchase Rubik’s® Cube education kits for their classrooms, libraries, or after school programs.

 Here is a list of grants that MAY be applicable to your situation.
 You will also want to check for grants and funding opportunities that may be specific to your state, region, or district.
 Don’t forget your local education association, PTA/PTO for your school, and special groups you may belong to such as your local or state gifted association, math/ science teachers groups, etc.

 The information in this list is current at the time of writing.
 Teachers are responsible for verifying accuracy, checking eligibility requirements and following grant instructions.

 21st Century Community Learning Centers (21st CCLC)

 If your program is already approved as a 21st CCLC, download our page to learn how the You CAN Do the Rubik’s Cube program fits the grant requirements.

 These are large grants, usually apply by October/November for the following school year.
 See specific grants for “Improving Students' Understanding of Geometry” and/or “Engaging Students in Learning Mathematics.”